Lehigh-University-Design/mapping-ouiMalika/README.md

 # Scrollytelling Feature
-This repo is for mu scrollytelling development
+This repo is for my scrollytelling development.